christopherhein/frontend-helpers/README.md

 # Frontend Helpers #

+HARD DEPENDENCY: HAML & SASS
+I do plan on making it work for both ERB & HAML but currently all my projects use both, so I haven't found the time to add this option.

-This is a collection of Rails 3.1 Helpers that I have compiled together into one nice neat special little gem... it'll handle doing things such as Meta tag creation, Facebook Open Graph Tag Creation, javascript integration for, Google Analytics, Chartbeat, Inspectlet, Mixpanel, Woopra, Kissmetrics, Quantcast, and Olark, as well I've packaged in a few of my favorite/most used javascript libraries for building amazing web apps, and last but not least, added a great `reset.css.sass` file that goes really nicely with my `variables.css.sass` file, for a basic clean view.
+This is a collection of Rails 3.1 Helpers that I have compiled together into one nice neat special little gem... it'll handle doing things such as a few HTML5 helpers, Meta tag creation, Facebook Open Graph Tag Creation, javascript integration for, Google Analytics, Chartbeat, Inspectlet, Mixpanel, Woopra, Kissmetrics, Quantcast, and Olark, as well I've packaged in a few of my favorite/most used javascript libraries for building amazing web apps, and last but not least, added a great `reset.css.sass` file that goes really nicely with my `variables.css.sass` file, for a basic clean view.

 Try it on your next project, I'm sure you'll like it.